PoPGRI/Race/pages/installation/aws.md

 - Locate the "Launch instances" button.
 Click on it and then follow the instructions below.

 ### Step 1.1 Choose AMI.
-Search for "GRAIC-2022" and you should be able to find some AMIs in "Community AMIs", select version 1.3
+Search for "GRAIC2023" and you should be able to find some AMIs in "Community AMIs".
 <img src="{{site.urlimg}}ami_v1.3.png">

 ### Step 1.2 Choose an Instance Type